In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a way of

 and also facilitates a proper and healthful utilization of your joints as you move about.
 In short, it’s good for you!

 Tea cupping is explored only on a fundamental basis in our first presentation of cobra (Exploring Cobra).
+Here,

-Here, we’re taking a much closer look, and effectively having you peek over our shoulder to better visualize its
+we’re taking a much closer look, and effectively having you peek over our shoulder to better visualize its

 execution.
 We also try to share how some enigmatic energies emerge within the flow while tea cupping.
+Lastly,

-Lastly, tea cupping allows you to experience how a single move can acquire a completely new identity as your thought changes.
-To that end there are some comments at the conclusion of the video which you should pay
+tea cupping allows you to experience how a single move can acquire a completely new identity as your thought changes.
+To that end there are some comments at the conclusion of the video which you should pay close

-energies.
-With these altered manifestations, the underlying physical move will seem new or different, when in fact it has not changed at all.
+these altered manifestations, the underlying physical move will seem new or different, when in fact it has not changed at all.

-The message here is that even within the context of moves with which you are well familiar, there are aspects
+The message here is that even within the context of moves with which you are well familiar, there are aspects and

-and energies you have not yet explored or captured.
+energies you have not yet explored or captured.
 These will reveal if you maintain an appropriate attitude and approach.

 Refer to the video for a full detail and explanation regarding the yang cycle.
 You should keep in mind the yang